GameServerManagers/LinuxGSM-Docs/Basic-Usage.md

 ````bash
 ./gameserver validate
 ````
+For more info, see  [[validate]]

 # Updating LinuxGSM
 LinuxGSM is regularly updated with various enhancements and fixes; Because of this the LinxuGSM updater is available.
-See [[update-lgsm]].
+For more info, see [[update-lgsm]].

 ````bash
 ./gameserver update-lgsm
 ````
+For more info, see [[update-lgsm]]

 # Automating tasks